-In total, the District's current assets increased by \$3,745,894, or 11% from the prior year.
+In total, the District's current assets increased by \$4,384,192, or 11% from the prior year.
 Current assets increased primarily due to the District spending less than the revenues received.
-Cash, the major component of current assets, increased by \$3,794,248 which is more than the total increase.
-Conversely, government grants and contracts receivable decreased by \$389,825, which is reflective of the 26% decrease in related revenues for the year (discussed later).
-In addition, property taxes receivable increased by \$536,804, reflecting the slowing of tax collections during an economic downturn.
+Cash, the major component of current assets, increased by \$4,380,861, which accounts for most of the total increase.
+Overall, current receivables remained relatively unchanged in total.
+Property taxes receivable increased by \$587,162, which reflects a continued slowing of tax collections during an economic downturn.
+Government grants and contracts receivable decreased by \$927,319, which reflects an improved collection process from Gila County.
 The District continues to operate prudently while planning ahead for future capital expenditures.